AlchemyPot/tmtranscribe/README.md

 The GUI is self explanatory:

 - Select a folder or a number of files
-- Select your model (tiny,base,medium,large,large-v2,large-v3)
+- Select your model (tiny,base,small,medium,large,large-v2,large-v3)
 - Click on transcribe to generate the `.srt` next to each file

+# Recommended parameters (WIP)

+- model: large-v2